Returning Lahaina residents struggle with housing issues after deadliest US wildfire in over a century – KION546

 • Identifying the victims: Only two of the victims have been identified, according to Maui County officials, and authorities expect the death toll to rise.
 Just 3% of the fire zone had been searched with cadaver dogs, Maui Police Chief John Pelletier said, adding, “None of us really know the size of it yet.”
 He urged those with missing family members to contact authorities to coordinate a DNA test to assist in the identification process.

 • Thousands displaced: Estimates indicate the fires have displaced thousands of people, FEMA Administrator Deanne Criswell told CNN on Thursday.
-A total of 1,418 people are at emergency evacuation shelters, according to Maui County officials.
-Around 2,200 structures – approximately 86% of them residential – were destroyed or damaged in western Maui, Green said Saturday.
+A total of 2,700 structures were destroyed in Lahaina, Green said Sunday.

 • Fire containment: Firefighters have made some progress in their battles against the three largest wildfires.
-The deadly fire in hard-hit Lahaina has not grown, but is still not fully under control, Maui County Fire Chief Brad Ventura said.
-The Pulehu Fire – located farther east in Kihei – was declared 100% contained Saturday, according to Maui County officials, while a third inferno in the hills of Maui’s central Upcountry was 50% contained on Friday.
+The deadly fire in hard-hit Lahaina is 85% contained, according to Maui County officials.
+The Pulehu Fire – located farther east in Kihei – was declared 100% contained Saturday, but not extinguished, according to officials, while a third inferno in the hills of Maui’s central Upcountry was 60% contained as of Sunday.

-• Cell phone services coming back: While the fires initially knocked down communications and made it hard for residents to call 911 or update loved ones, county officials said Friday that cell phone services are becoming available.
-People are still advised to limit calls.

 • Maui’s warning sirens were not activated: State records show Maui’s warning sirens were not activated, and the emergency communications with residents was largely limited to mobile phones and broadcasters at a time when most power and cell service was already cut.